saimeda32/scrumlo/CONTRIBUTING.md

-# Contributing to Ephem
+# Contributing to Scrumlo

 Thanks for wanting to help.
-Ephem is intentionally tiny — one Worker, one Durable Object per room, no database.
+Scrumlo is intentionally tiny — one Worker, one Durable Object per room, no database.
 Please keep PRs small and focused.

 ## Setup